cpina/ace-it-presentation/contents-django-in-the-antarctic.md

 # My first week of Django
 I went back home and really enjoyed learning Django:
 - Writing Django models is easier than MySQL _create table_ (with foreign keys, etc.)
-- I had done similar things 15 or 20 years ago without any framework: this was more productive!
+- I had done similar things years ago without any framework: using Django was more efficient!
-- Thinking of writing all the authentication, permissions, admin-alike, migrations, integrate templates with models, etc. would be scary
+- The effort involved in writing all the authentication, permissions, admin, migrations, integrating templates with models, etc. using separate tools would have been overwhelming

 ---
 # If you are new to Django...
-I feel that for debugging certain issues it's needed to know:
+I feel that for debugging certain issues it helps to have an awareness of:
 - Python
 - HTML
 - CSS